-The Certificate of Language and Intercultural Communication will give Rice undergraduates a method to demonstrate significant second-language abilities to potential employers and others, highlighting their interactional and intercultural competence.
-The certificate will appear on the official Rice transcript.
+The Certificate in Language and Intercultural Communication allows Rice undergraduates to demonstrate their proficiency in a second language to potential employers and others, highlighting their interactional and intercultural competence.
+The Certificate will appear on the official Rice transcript.

 To fulfill the requirements, students must complete at least four courses (12 credit hours), an experiential learning opportunity*, and an outcomes assessment**.
 A maximum of 2 courses (6 credit hours) may be in the form of transfer credit.

 To declare the Certificate in Language and Intercultural Communication, please locate the University Certificate Declaration form in Esther and email the completed form to Dr. Elsherbiny at email@example.com.
 Students are encouraged to declare the Certificate as soon as possible so as to avoid any delays in the certification process.